R6 Class Representing StartingValuesBSVART

 a

-a positive scalar with starting values for the degrees of freedom parameter of the Student-t conditional distribution of structural shock.
+vector of positive numbers with starting values for the equation-specific degrees of freedom parameters of the Student-t conditional distribution of structural shocks.

 Methods